New Brunswick Highway Patrol: Murder of Constable Emmanuel Aucoin

 The only NBHP officer killed while on duty was Const.
 Emmanuel Aucoin who was shot March 8, 1987 on the side of the Hanwell Rd (Route 640) by American felon Anthony Romeo.

 Cst.
 Aucoin had stopped a rented Porsche with United States license plates being driven by Romeo on a remote stretch of Route 640 between the communities of Yoho and Hanwell.
 Romeo was in Canada trying to evade law enforcement authorities in the United States where a warrant for his arrest had been issued in New York.
 Cst.
 Aucoin was shot twice in the head by Romeo while in the process of writing the speeding ticket.

 Romeo was in possession of several weapons while in Canada, including an antique rifle and a crossbow.
 At his murder trial, the court records show that Romeo discarded his weapons into the nearby woods and then fled across the border to the United States, crossing at the Vanceboro port of entry.
 His rented Porsche was found at Bangor International Airport and Romeo was arrested by police at Logan International Airport in Boston where he was attempting to board a flight to Florida.
 Romeo was returned to Canada for trial and was found guilty of first degree murder.
 His sentence was life in prison with no chance of parole for 25 years.
 The verdict was upheld following an appeal and retrial.
-Romeo was denied parole in 2012.
+Romeo was denied parole in 2012, and was again denied parole on February 2, 2022, as the Canadian Parole Board felt Romeo still posed an undue risk to society if released.